h2oai/sparkling-water/doc/devel/running_examples.rst

 3. And run the example:

-- On Local Cluster
+- On Local Cluster:

     The cluster is defined by ``MASTER`` address ``local-cluster[3,2,3072]`` which means that cluster contains 3 worker nodes, each having 2 CPU cores and 3GB of memory:

     .. code:: bash